How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Introduction

 We illustrate the usefulness of our contributions via an example scenario proposed in~\citep{ghosh2020justicia}.

-\begin{example} Following~\citep{ghosh2020justicia}, we consider a classifier that decides an individual's eligibility for health insurance based on non-sensitive features `fitness' and `income'. `fitness' and `income' depend on a sensitive feature `age' leading to two sensitive groups ``young" (age $ < 40 $) and ``elderly" (age $ \ge 40 $), as highlighted in (Figure~\ref{fig:dag_age_income_fitness}--\ref{fig:distribution_example}).
+\begin{example} Following~\citep{ghosh2020justicia}, we consider a classifier that decides an individual's eligibility for health insurance based on non-sensitive features: fitness and income.
+Fitness and income depend on a sensitive feature age $ \in $ \{young, elderly\} leading to two sensitive groups, as highlighted in (Figure~\ref{fig:dag_age_income_fitness}--\ref{fig:distribution_example}).